 This type of key fob is battery operated.
 Once in a while, there are some issues with the key fob because of this battery.
 We will go over some important information and a few tips about what to do when the battery is dead, how to change the battery, cost, and some technical information.

 Most of Nissan models key fobs use the same battery which is CR2032.
-This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shop and online.
+This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shops, and online.
 You can order it here.

 Here is an example of a Nissan key fob battery replacement.

 Before we get into some specific information, here is some useful information you must know: